Mahogany eggplant with labneh and pomegranate

 10-12 baby long eggplants, halved or quartered, depending on size

-1/2 cup labneh or Greek yogurt
+1/2 cup labneh or Greek yoghurt

 Pomegranate seeds